ljdursi/new-newsletter-page/testimonials.md

 This is a data collection process.
 You and your colleague are going to have a structured professional discussion during which you’re going to collect information.
 The data collected from this discussion will go into blog posts and video clips.
 But only after a lot of data cleanup.

-You can hesitate, repeat yourself, ask your colleague to rephrase something, run out of your home office for a minute to ask your partner to stop their yodelling practice, whatever.
+You can hesitate, repeat yourself, ask your colleague to rephrase something, run out of your home office for a minute to ask your partner to stop their yodeling practice, whatever.
 Don’t worry about it.
 We’re just collecting data.

 ### Jot Reminders - The Transcript Is Your Notes